 The average car accident settlement tells you nothing about how much money you will get in a car accident settlement.
 Typical car accident settlement amounts do not predict compensation for your case.

-What you want to know is the expected compensation payout in YOUR personal injury case.
-The starting point to determine your car accident injury settlement is based on what injuries you suffered and the typical compensation for those injuries?
+You want to know the expected compensation payout in YOUR personal injury case.
+The starting point to determine your car accident injury settlement is based on what injuries you suffered and the typical compensation for those injuries.

 Catastrophic Injury and Wrongful Death Cases